magento/knowledge-base/src/troubleshooting/general/mbi-reporting-a-defect.md

 ---
-title: MBI: Reporting a defect
+title: "MBI: Reporting a defect"
-labels: Magento Business Intelligence,support,troubleshooting
+labels: "Magento Business Intelligence,support,troubleshooting"
 ---

 If you observe a feature behaving unexpectedly and think you have found an issue or bug, consider [submitting a support ticket](https://support.magento.com/hc/en-us/articles/360019088251) and include the following: